 Specific Guidance.

+No inspection guidance.

 71130.06-03 PROCEDURE COMPLETION

 The inspection of the minimum number of inspection requirements will constitute completion of this procedure.
-The total number of Tier I inspection requirements () constitutes the minimum number of inspection requirements for completion of this procedure.
-The inspection requirement range for completion is as follows: minimum range inspection requirements, and nominal range 18 inspection requirements.
+The total number of Tier I inspection requirements (9) constitutes the minimum number of inspection requirements for completion of this procedure.
+The inspection requirement range for completion is as follows: minimum range 9 inspection requirements, and nominal range 18 inspection requirements.
 The inspection of the nominal range of inspection requirements within this procedure is the target range for this sample and should be completed to the extent practicable.